 When the federal census was taken in 1880, the Davises were enumerated in Dunbar Township, Fayette County.
-Ed, age 58, was a laborer who was marked as "thigh hurt."
+Ed, age 58, was a laborer who was marked as disabled with his "thigh hurt."
 Mary, age 45, was listed as house keeper.

 Nothing more about them is known.